jaanga/sp500/dev-notes.md

 * Get trades for selected symbols or portfolio of issues not in sp500
 * Display start index
 * Add display date that will be saved << make more apparent

+## 2017-03-25

+* Replay, Realtime and Get Trades get their own read me files.
+	* Their updates will be documented there

 ## 2017-03-24 ~ Theo